Javid912/Airflow_GCP_ETL/readme2.md

 4. **Reports**: Created SQL queries to generate daily, monthly, and country-wise revenue reports.
 5. **Visualization**: Developed a visualization to display revenue by country using Plotly.

-Feel free to explore and expand upon this project further.
-Happy data engineering!